 - Men are welcome but not required to wear a kippah or hat as a sign of respect and a reminder of submission to Hashem's authority.
 Men are also welcome to wear a tallit during prayers and tzitzit on a four-cornered garment.

 - Women are also welcome but not required to cover their heads in a feminine fashion.
-Women sometimes cover their heads to show submission to God's design of authority over her.
-A woman's head covering is an outward symbol of celebration of God's design.
+Some woman wear a head covering as an outward symbol of celebration of God's design.
 Skirts and pants are both appropriate.

 As a congregation, we have two major affiliations.
 We are proud to be part of the greater community of believers, both in Christianity and Messianic Judaism.

 We are a part of the Foursquare denomination.
 We understand that some may be thrown off by our connection with the greater church and have written an article explaining why here: Our Relationship with the Greater Church.
-Mark is licensed through the Foursquare and as such is able to officiate weddings and funerals, etc. And as a part of Foursquare we are a registered 501c3 non-profit organization.
+Mark is a licensed minister through Foursquare.
+And as a part of Foursquare we are a registered 501c3 non-profit organization.

 We are also a congregational member of The International Alliance of Messianic Congregations and Synagogues (IAMCS).
 The IAMCS is a subsidiary of the Messianic Jewish Alliance of America (MJAA).
 The MJAA, founded in 1915, is the largest association of Messianic Jews and non-Jewish believers in Yeshua in the world.